Reverse Osmosis Definition

-This application is mainly applied in the production of potable water, in water plants and in industries.
+This application is mainly applied in the production of potable water in water plants and in industries.
 The end result will be the solute.
 It happens when the pure solvent is allowed to follow to one end of the membrane thus allowing a solute to retain in a permissible side of a membrane.
 Reverse osmosis removes suspended and types of dissolved species from water including bacteria.

-Working Of Reverse Osmosis Plant
+Working of Reverse Osmosis

 Diffusion is a process by which the molecules move from the region of higher concentration to lower concentration.
 There is a net movement meaning more molecules moving in one direction than in the opposite direction.